 CBN wheels are fierce when new

 In use, the new wheel is fierce.
 I understand this is normal, and am expecting it to settle down as the grit begins to wear, but when sharpening a gouge I could see it shrinking before my eyes.
 It quickly re-ground a heavy scraper.
 The tools were sharp after this, but I can’t say they were sharper than the old ruby wheel achieved.
 Some people recommend a coarser 80 grit wheel, but I think that would be too aggressive.
 I would rather take it slower when reshaping a tool and have a more gentle and controllable grind when sharpening.
 The wheel creates fewer sparks than the old wheel, which might make it a little harder to judge when the grinding is complete.
 But as the jigs are accurate, a single pass over the wheel is normally enough.

 The CBN wheel is wider than the old one.
 This makes grinding easier as there is less tendency for careless use to allow a gouge held in a grinding jig to fall off the side.
 But it does make the wheel heavier, so slower to wind up to speed and slower to stop.
 In one way, this is helpful as I can sharpen small tools as the grinder is running down.
 It’s then the equivalent of a slow-speed machine (my grinder runs at high speed).

 It’s nice not to have to dress the wheel to keep it clean.
 I hope that when the wheel is ‘run in’ and becomes less aggressive, it will be easier to use.
 UPDATE: The wheel has indeed become less aggressive and now I sometimes wish it worked quicker.
 But for sharpening, it’s fine.
+I still don’t notice that it gives a better edge than the stone wheel.
+I have a blue wheel on the other end of the machine and use it for gouges.
 I do think a CBN wheel needs to go on a good quality grinder, because it’s hard to eliminate any runout.